SENIOR MANAGER, ARCTIC PROGRAMS

 THE OPPORTUNITY

-The Senior Manager will have the following primary responsibilities:
+Reporting to the Senior Director, Arctic Programs, the Senior Manager, Arctic Programs will have the following primary responsibilities:

 REQUIRED SKILLS/QUALIFICATIONS/EXPERIENCE